jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   - :green:`True`, if the first input is :green:`True` and the second input is :green:`True`
   - :green:`True`, if the first input is :green:`True`

-* on to the next case, which is when the first input is :red:`False` and the first input is :green:`True`
+* on to the next case, which is when the first input is :red:`False` and the second input is :green:`True`

   ==============  ============== ==============
   first input     second input   return